 If you're wanting to completely lock down your Shopify store before a B2B customer signs in, it's possible to configure it in such a way to always force the customer to log in.
 If they try accessing a page other than the login page, they will simply be redirected back to your login page.

 To get started, you'll need to modify a single file in your Shopify theme, layout/theme.liquid.
 This file controls the overall structure of your Shopify store and you can easily modify this to implement the redirect feature.
-Our example works by checking to see if the B2B customer is signed in and, if they're not, redirect them page to a specific URL (in this case, /account/login).
+Our example works by checking to see if the B2B customer is signed in and, if they're not, redirect them back to a specific URL (in this case, /account/login).
 You can adapt this code to allow certain pages to be accessible and adjust what page they are redirected to if they aren't signed in.

 2. B2B only products